Save #ArasRiverBirdParadise, Turkey @RT_Erdogan @BA_Yildirim @mehmetozhaseki @VeyselEroglu

 There is no alternative to the Aras River Bird Paradise, but there are many alternatives for agricultural irrigation.
 The Aras Valley has provided critical ecosystem services such as clean water, fertile soil and abundant resources to humanity and all living things for thousands of years.
 Now the fate of this valley is in the hands of Turkey’s government authorities.

 This is one of the world’s most important wetlands for birds.
-If the Tuzluca dam is constructed in the Aras Valley, the feeding, breeding and wintering areas for at least 258 bird species and nearly 100 mammal, reptile and amphibian species will be destroyed.
-This includes 37 animal species threatened or near threatened with extinction.
-With more research, it is thought that HALF of all land animal species in Turkey will be recorded here.
-Birds ringed (banded) and satellite-tracked at this wetland by KuzeyDoğa were recorded to migrate to and from three continents and dozens of countries, including Cyprus, Ethiopia, Georgia, Hungary, Iraq, Iran, Israel, Jordan, Kenya, Russia, Saudi Arabia, South Africa, Syria, Ukraine, Yemen, and Zambia.
+If the Tuzluca dam is constructed in the Aras Valley, the feeding, breeding and wintering areas for at least 264 bird species and 109 mammal, reptile and amphibian species will be destroyed.
+This includes 34 vertebrate animal species threatened or near threatened with extinction.
+Half of all vertebrate land animal species in Turkey has been recorded here.
+Birds ringed (banded) and satellite-tracked at this wetland by KuzeyDoğa were recorded to migrate to and from three continents and dozens of countries, including Cyprus, Djibouti, Ethiopia, Georgia, Hungary, Iraq, Iran, Israel, Jordan, Kenya, Kuwait, Russia, Saudi Arabia, Somalia, South Africa, Syria, Ukraine, Yemen, and Zambia.

 How would you feel if your home was destroyed when you returned?
 Aras Valley hosts hundreds of thousands of birds every spring and autumn during their migration.
 In addition, this region provides critical habitat for dozens of other animal species and hundreds of plant species.
 Every year, local people and visitors witness the spectacular wildlife and enthusiastically embrace the cycle of life.